 - ClassPass makes it easier for you to work out from anywhere.
-ClassPass partners with 30,000 gyms and studios around the world and offers a range of classes including yoga, dance, cardio, boxing, Pilates, boot camp, and more.
-You can get unlimited on-demand video workouts at no cost and reduced rates on livestream and in-person fitness classes. - Active&Fit Direct[®] network.
-As a Kaiser Permanente member, get access to more than 11,000 gyms with one membership.
-When Kaiser Permanente members sign up for an Active&Fit Direct gym membership, they can visit any of the 11,000 participating fitness centers in the nationwide Active&Fit Direct network. - ChooseHealthy[®] provides reduced rates on a variety of fitness, health, and wellness products.
+ClassPass partners with 40,000 gyms and studios around the world and offers a range of classes including yoga, dance, cardio, boxing, Pilates, boot camp, and more.
+You can get unlimited on-demand video workouts at no cost and reduced rates on membership plans to book in-person fitness classes and reserve gym time. - Active&Fit Direct® network.
+As a Kaiser Permanente member, get access to more than 11,600 gyms with one membership.
+When Kaiser Permanente members sign up for an Active&Fit Direct "standard network" gym membership, they can visit any of the 11,600 participating fitness centers in the nationwide Active&Fit Direct network.
+Additional "premium network" gyms may be available for additional costs. - ChooseHealthy® provides reduced rates on a variety of fitness, health, and wellness products.
 This includes activity trackers, workout apparel and exercise equipment.